-As of July 1, 2015, the Healthy Workplaces/Healthy Families Act of 2014 took effect.
-Professional Student Interns are eligible for Sick Leave Pay.
-Eligible employees are provided with a sick bank of 36 hours, per calendar year, upon completion of their 90th day of employment.
-However, employees may only use 24 hours or three (3) days paid sick leave per calendar year, depending on their normal workday.
+Professional Student Interns (paid) are eligible for sick leave pay.
+Eligible employees are provided with a sick bank of 60 hours, per calendar year, upon completion of their 90th day of employment.
+However, employees may only use five (5) days of paid sick leave per calendar year, depending on their normal work day.
+For example: